epomatti/azure-batch/README.md

 terraform apply -auto-approve
 ```

-Configure your Bath account logs to be sent to the Log Analytics Workspace by setting up the Diagnostic Settings using the portal.
+Configure your Batch account logs to be sent to the Log Analytics Workspace by setting up the Diagnostic Settings using the portal.

 Upload the application package: